numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

    function returns always zero.

-The number of evaluations of the problem and/or constraints are the search costs, also referred to as runtime or run-length, and used for the performance assessment of the algorithm.
+The number of evaluations of the problem and/or constraints are the search costs, also referred to as runtime, and used for the performance assessment of the algorithm.